heldopslippers/documentation/readme.md

     gem install passenger

 Install the Nginx module for Passenger.
-And follow the installer (there are problably some things still missing)
+And follow the installer (there are probably some things still missing)

     passenger-install-nginx-module